 - Aged Parquet Flooring - Authentically aged parquet flooring gives you the benefits of a modern floor while the worn, soft edges provide the character and charm of an antique or reclaimed floor.

-This versatile and highly durable flooring type recreates the style and richness of a genuine wood-panelled floor but at a fraction of the cost.
-There is a wide range of styles, textures and tones to choose from and it’s very easy to lay.
+This versatile and highly durable modern flooring recreates the style and richness of a genuine wood-panelled floor, but at a fraction of the cost.
+You'll have a wide range of styles, textures and tones to choose from and it’s very easy to lay.

-Parquet luxury vinyl tiles are designed to replicate the experience of solid wood while providing practical benefits such as water resistance and ease of cleaning.
+Parquet luxury vinyl tiles replicate the experience of solid wood while providing practical benefits such as water resistance and ease of cleaning.
 That combination of durability and practicality, while maintaining a beautiful, textured appearance, makes it well suited to kitchen, dining room and hallway floors.

 Our chevron parquet flooring collection includes:

-Available in a variety of thicknesses and tones, parquet-style laminate flooring creates the same effect as a wooden floor but at a fraction of the cost.
-It is water-resistant, low maintenance and easy to clean, making it well suited to kitchens, hallways and reception areas.
+Parquet-style laminate flooring creates the same effect as a wooden floor but at a fraction of the cost.
+Available in a variety of thicknesses and tones, it is water-resistant, low maintenance and easy to clean.
+This makes it well suited to kitchens, hallways and reception areas.

-Herringbone parquet flooring uses wooden blocks that have been cut into perfect rectangles before being laid into a staggered, zig-zag pattern.
+Herringbone parquet flooring uses wooden blocks cut into perfect rectangles and laid into a staggered, zig-zag pattern.
 This creates a sophisticated, stylish and uniform end-result that resembles the bones of the herring fish.

 Our herringbone parquet flooring collection includes: